 "I bet they think your hot shit in whatever rinky-dink village you come from," said Helmeppo to Zorro, as he strolled along, watching the other man be pulled by a pair of his cronies.
 "But this is my village, you hear?
 I own this village and everyone here has to answer to me.
 I am the master of this entire island."

-"Really, because you look like a prissy faggot to me," said Zoro.
+"Really, because you look like a prissy jackass to me," said Zoro.

 Helmeppo choked, not having anticipated this insult, and his face turned beat red.
 One of the marines escorting Zoro snickered.